ForomePlatform/anfisa/doc/dev/rest/dirinfo.rst

 Sorting order in **ds-list** output value represents hierarchical connections between datasets.

 Details of **documentation** properties see description of :ref:`sphinx-doc-sets<sphinx-doc-sets>` option in service configuration.

+.. _ReservedDSNames:

+The dictionary **ds-dict** contains all names of datasets as well as all names reserved by the system.
+Name is reserved if it presents in the dictionary but its value is null.
+Do not try to use such names as a name of new dataset: the action will be blocked.